|

 America's 50 states have some of the most historically interesting nicknames.

 Alabama is known as the "Heart of Dixie" because it is in the very middle of a group of states in the Deep South.
-Dixie itself is a nickname for the American South.
+"Dixie" itself is a nickname for the American South.
 It started when Louisiana printed notes with the French word for "ten" on them.
 "Deece," or D-I-X, led to "Dixie."

 Way up north, Alaska is called the "Last Frontier" for understandable reasons.
 Near the Arctic Circle, it was the final part of the nation to be explored and settled.

-Arizona is the "Grand Canyon State" because of the famous winding canyon carved by the Colorado River.
-The southern state of Arkansas is the "Land of Opportunity."
+The southern state of Arkansas is the "land of opportunity."
 The state legislature chose this nickname.
 Arkansas is rich in natural resources and has become a favorite place for older people to retire.

 In a popular Spanish book, a fictional island called "California" was filled with gold.
-Sure enough, plenty of it was discovered in the real California, in 1848.
-This started a gold rush unlike any other in American history in the "Golden State."
+Sure enough, plenty of it was discovered in the real California in 1848 This started a gold rush unlike any other in American history in the "Golden State."

 You would think Colorado would be known as the "Rocky Mountain State."
 But its nickname is the "Centennial State."
 That is because it became a state in 1876, exactly 100 years after the nation declared its independence.

 The southern state of Florida likes to tell about its sunny days and fine beaches.
-So Florida is the "Sunshine State."
-Florida's neighbor to the north grows some of the sweetest fruit in America.
-So Georgia is the "Peach State."
+So, Florida is the "Sunshine State."

 |